-Get it for Advent!
-With its 25 brief New Testament chapters and a phrase for each day this book is an excellent idea for an early Christmas present.
+Get it for Lent!
+With its 40 brief Old Testament chapters and a phrase for each day this book is a different idea for studies in Lent.

-"What an intriguing book …" Few people realise so many idiomatic phrases come from the King James Bible. - Plus 40 more OT phrases for Lent.
+"What an intriguing book …" Few people realise so many idiomatic phrases come from the King James Bible. - Plus 25 more New Testament phrases for Advent.

 Links to other pages on the MENU